How to Migrate Your Website to a New Host (2026 Step-by-Step)

 You need to migrate your website to a new hosting provider, but the process feels risky.
 What if you lose files?
 What if your site breaks or your search rankings drop?

-Here is the truth: when you migrate your website to a new hosting provider, you are following a structured, repeatable process.
-Thousands of businesses do it every month with zero data loss and minimal downtime.
+Here is the truth: a hosting migration is a structured, repeatable process — not a gamble.
+When you migrate your website to a new hosting provider — or change your web hosting provider entirely — you are following the same steps thousands of businesses complete every month with zero data loss and minimal downtime.

 This guide walks you through three proven migration methods — manual FTP transfer, control panel tools (cPanel and DirectAdmin), and WordPress plugins.
-You get pre-migration and post-migration checklists so nothing falls through the cracks.
+You get a 10-step checklist, a zero-downtime playbook, an honest answer on cost, and pre- and post-migration checklists so nothing falls through the cracks.

 Whether you are upgrading to faster hosting, switching to a provider with better value, or moving to a host built for African businesses, this guide has you covered.